thephpleague/url/dev-master/definitions.md

 > The term "Uniform Resource Locator" (URL) refers to the subset of URIs that, in addition to identifying a resource, provide a means of locating the resource by describing its primary access mechanism.
 [RFC3986](http://tools.ietf.org/html/rfc3986#section-1.1.3)

-This means that a URL is like a street address, if you omit or change even a single character in it, you won't be able to identy, to find what your were looking for.
+This means that a URL is like a street address, if you omit or change even a single character in it, you won't be able to find and/or identify what your are looking for.
 This is exactly the definition of a value object.

 ~~~php
 use League\Url\Url;